 Multiple studies have shown that cardio fitness can reduce fatigue, so it’s important to include this in the treatment program.
 Contrary to the belief held by some sufferers that exercise can exacerbate feelings of fatigue, studies have actually found that exercise can improve symptoms.
 However, a specific approach must be taken when increasing the amount of exercise a person with CFS undertakes.

-As exercise can provoke anxiety and increase feelings of vulnerability to pain and fatigue, those with the condition should start an exercise program slowly to avoid post-exercise symptoms.
-It is a slow and gradual process, but ultimately can lead to a vast improvement in the symptoms of ME.
+For some, exercise may provoke anxiety and increase feelings of vulnerability to pain and fatigue, so individuals with CFS should ease their way into a workout program in order to avoid experiencing post-exercise symptoms.
+It’s a slow process, but can ultimately lead to a vast improvement in the symptoms of chronic fatigue.

-A person with Chronic Fatigue Syndrome shouldn’t be coaxed or pushed further than their limits within any given session as this could be dangerous and lead to a long-term relapse.
-The primary aim is to increase activity to avoid decreasing fitness levels and over time, this can lead to an improvement of their condition, which can then allow them to workout for longer periods or workout at a higher intensity.
+A person with chronic fatigue syndrome shouldn’t be coaxed or pushed further than their limits within any given session, as this could be dangerous and lead to a long-term relapse.
+The primary aim is to increase activity to avoid decreasing fitness levels.
+Over time, this can lead to an improvement in their condition, which can then allow them to work out for longer periods or at higher intensities.

-Whilst training clients suffering from chronic fatigue can be challenging for the Personal Trainer, with tremendous levels of patience, understanding, and motivation, they can make a huge impact on the sufferers’ lives.
-Rather than focusing on making sessions extreme and intense, the Personal Trainer’s role is to guide the client in the promotion of lifelong physical activity and reducing the anxiety of exercise.
-Having the opportunity to help a client learn to love activities and exercise is a huge benefit for the Personal Trainer as well, and will help them to get to know their clients better.
+Whilst training clients suffering from chronic fatigue can be challenging, by exhibiting high levels of patience, understanding and motivation, the Personal Trainer can significantly improve the CFS sufferers’ quality of life.
+Rather than focusing on making sessions extreme and intense, the Personal Trainer’s role is to guide the client in the promotion of lifelong physical activity and reduce any anxiety around exercise.
+The opportunity to help a client transform their wellbeing and their relationship to exercise will also be incredibly rewarding for the fitness professional.